 Women who complete the program are prepared to transition into employment and safe, independent housing.
 This final phase is dedicated to job searching and securing housing options.

-Each of the women who come to Laura’s Home are as unique as the circumstances that have brought them to us.
+Each woman who comes to Laura’s Home is as unique as the circumstances that brought her to us.
 The generous support of volunteers, donors, and community partners allows us to provide life transformation for these families that is personal to their particular needs.